zackiles/hypermix/README.md

 --silent, -s       Suppress all output except errors
 ```

-The script also passes through flags to the underlying repomix tool, which are
-configured in the configs array within the script.
-These include:
+The script also passes through flags to the underlying repomix tool, which all can be configured in the Hypermix config file.

-- Repository configurations (remote, include patterns, ignore patterns)
-- Output paths for context files
-- Repomix configuration options

 ### Project Integration